OutSystems/docs-odc/src/eap/reference/built-in-functions/url.md

 ---
-summary: The article explains how to retrieve the full URL or URL path of the current screen in OutSystems applications
+summary: The article describes three functions that return various URL components for an app, including the default domain, a bookmarkable URL, and the URL path of the app owner
 tags:
 locale: en-us
 guid: add42ac6-eb89-4448-8b6e-84ceb8a921df